aarjav2012/AI-and-ML-project/README.md

-Unit converter-
+UNIT CONVERTER PROJECT
+*Student Details

-Aarjav Jain is the name.
+  Name: Aarjav Jain
-REG.NO: 25BAI10104
+  Registration Number: 25BAI10104

-Description-
+*Description

-This is a Python project that changes units like length, weight, temperature, and time.
-It is a helpful tool for many people all over the world.
+  This project is a  Unit Converter made using Python.
+It helps in converting basic units like length, weight, temperature, and time.
+The main aim of this project    is to make unit conversion easy for the people

- Characteristics-

-Changing length
- Change of weight
-Changing the temperature
- Changing the time

- An easy-to-use menu-driven interface
+  The program uses a menu system where the user selects what type of conversion they want and then user enters a value and gets the result

+*Features
+  Length conversion (meter, kilometer, centimeter) Weight conversion (kilogram, gram)
+  Temperature conversion (Celsius, Fahrenheit)
+  Time conversion (seconds, minutes, hours, days) Simple menu-based program
-You can choose to keep going or leave.
+  Option to continue or exit
+  Code divided into different files

-Technologies Used: Python
+  Technologies Used

-How to Go-
+This project is made using Python.
+It can be run in VS Code or any Python IDE.

+*How to Run the Project
-1. Get Python
+  Install Python
-2. Get all of the project's files
+  Download all project files
-3. In the project folder, open the terminal.
-4. Run:
+  Open the project folder in terminal
+  Run the program using:
   python main.py

- Project Structure
+*Project Structure
- main.py
+  main.py – controls the main menu
- length.py
+  length.py – for length conversion
- weight.py
+  weight.py – for weight conversion
- temperature.py
+  temperature.py – for temperature conversion
- time_converter.py
+  time_converter.py – for time conversion

- For example-
+*Example
+  Length
+  Weight
+  Temperature
+  Time
+  Exit

+  Enter your choice: 1

+  Length Conversion:

+  Meter to Kilometer
+  Kilometer to Meter
+  Meter to Centimeter
+  Centimeter to Meter

-Choose one: 1
+  Enter choice: 1
-Type in a value of 1000
-The result is 1 km.

- Goal-
+  Enter value: 1000

+  Result: 1.0 km

+  Do you want to continue? (yes/no): no

+*Objective

+  The main aim of this project is to learn basic programming like taking input, using loops, and applying conditions and how to divide the files and import the       function

+*Concepts Used
+  Functions
+  While loop
+  If-else conditions
+  Multiple files (modules)
+  Future Improvements
+  Add more types of units
+  Make a simple GUI
+  Improve the design
+  Save previous results

+*Conclusion
-This project helps people who are new to it understand and to make the conversion more easier
+  This project helped the people to make their day to day life conversion easier and faster

- Functions-
- Loops
- Statements that depend on conditions
- Programming in modules

-Improvements in the Future-
- Add a GUI
- Add more units
- Make the design better